Loop Closure

 Σ12={(σ1,σ2)Σ1×Σ2:I12(σ1,σ2)=c}\Sigma_{12} = \{(\sigma_1, \sigma_2) \in \Sigma_1 \times \Sigma_2 : I_{12}(\sigma_1, \sigma_2) = c\}

 The product Σ1×Σ2\Sigma_1 \times \Sigma_2 is a compact smooth manifold (products of compact smooth manifolds are compact smooth manifolds).
-The relational invariant I12I_{12} is a smooth function on this product (its smoothness is inherited from the U(1)U(1) Lie group structure via the symplectic construction of Relational Invariants, Theorem 0.1).
 At any regular value cc, the level set is a smooth submanifold by the regular value theorem.
 It is compact (closed subset of a compact space) and connected (the U(1)U(1) action on the level set is transitive on connected components).
+The concrete mechanism by which interactions generate relational invariants is developed in Relational Invariants (Theorem 3.2) and Bootstrap Mechanism (Theorem 1.1); the structural conclusion — that the resulting state space is a compact smooth manifold — follows from the axiom-level construction (products + level sets of smooth functions).

 (iv) Summary.
 Every observer’s state space is constructed by a finite sequence of operations — products and level sets — starting from S1S^1 (a Lie group manifold).
 Each operation preserves compactness, smoothness, and finite dimensionality.
 The manifold structure is a consequence of the construction, not an assumption about the state space. \square